gee-46/gee-46/README.md

 ## 🌟 Featured Project

 ### [MannMitra: Your AI-powered Friend for Youth Mental Wellness in India](https://genai-project-nu-five.vercel.app/)
 > **MannMitra** is a confidential, AI-powered companion built on Google Cloud Generative AI.
-It helps students and young adults overcome stigma, track moods, practice mindfulness, and access crisis support.
+It helps students and young adults overcome stigma, track moods, practice mindfulness, and access crisis resources.
 > _I’m actively developing and adding new features daily!_

 ---